marmelab/react-admin/docs/DataProviders.md

 ## Handling File Uploads

-You can leverage [`withLifecycleCallbacks`](#adding-lifecycle-callbacks) to add support for file upload.
+Handling file uploads in react-admin depends on how your server expects the file to be sent (e.g. as a Base64 string, as a multipart/form-data request, uploaded to a CDN via an AJAX request, etc.).
+When a user submits a form with a file input, the dataProvider method (`create` or `delete`) receives [a `File` object](https://developer.mozilla.org/en-US/docs/Web/API/File).
+It's the dataProvider's job to convert that `File`, e.g. using the `FileReader` API.

-For instance, the following Data Provider extends the `ra-data-simple-rest` provider, and stores images passed to the `dataProvider.update('posts')` call as Base64 strings.
-React-admin offers an `<ImageInput />` component that allows image upload:
+For instance, the following Data Provider extends an existing data provider to convert images passed to `dataProvider.update('posts')` into Base64 strings.
+The example leverages [`withLifecycleCallbacks`](#adding-lifecycle-callbacks) to modify the `dataProvider.update()` method for the `posts` resource only.

 ```js
 import { withLifecycleCallbacks } from 'react-admin';